jakearchibald/I-rudely-reject-pull-requests-to-this-repo/README.md

-# I rudely reject pull requests to this repo
+# I kindly accept any and all pull requests to this repo
-Its fucking perfect as it is.
+Perfection is a journey, and all are welcome to join.